Bringing home a new adult cat: What you need to know

 If your cat came to you from a previous owner, don’t be afraid to ask questions:

-• Did the cat spend most of its time indoors or outdoors?
+• Did the cat spend most of their time indoors or outdoors?

-• Does it have any quirky behaviours to watch out for?
+• Do they have any quirky behaviours to watch out for?

-• Does the cat love cuddles, or is it more aloof around people?
+• Does the cat love cuddles, or are they more aloof around people?

 • What food did the cat eat?